An Overview of UAE court procedure

 Cases in which an expert is not appointed can last between 9 and 18 months before the Court of First Instance.
 If an expert is appointed a case can last for two years before judgment is handed down in the Court of First Instance.

-Can I get my costs back?
+Can I claim my costs if I win?

 As regards costs, the Court will usually make an order for costs in favour of the winning party.
 However, the amounts awarded are generally fairly nominal covering only court fees paid, experts’ fees and a nominal fee for advocacy.
 This differs from common-law jurisdictions such as in England and Wales where a successful claimant is generally awarded a substantial amount of its legal professional fees.